Simple Apache configuration

 Anyway, it looks like a great project!

-RE: Simple Apache configuration - Added by Loban Rahman about 9 years ago
+RE: Simple Apache configuration - Added by Loban Rahman almost 10 years ago

 I used mod_rails (also called passenger).
 The apache configuration was damn-easy then.
 In addition, I use ldap authentication with auto-generation of users from ldap.
 This was useful because I used the same ldap to autheticate svn access.